addcarwidgets logoAdd Car Widgets

 4. Park within Bluetooth range of the car with the ignition on (accessory mode is fine).

 5. Tap “Send to Vehicle.”
-The transfer takes 15-40 minutes depending on which generation of Starlink you have.
+The transfer can take a while depending on which generation of Starlink you have — leave the car running until it finishes.

 6. When prompted on the head unit, accept the install.
 Do not turn off the car mid-install.

 After the update lands, hold the power knob on the head unit for a full 10 seconds.
 The screen should go black, then reboot to the Subaru logo.
-That power-cycle clears the cached CarPlay handshake state — without it, the new firmware will sometimes still try to use the old protocol negotiation.
-Subaru's own multimedia support page confirms the 10-second hold but buries it under “Advanced Reset.”
+A full power-cycle makes the head unit reboot from scratch instead of resuming its previous state, which in practice clears the connection glitches left over from before the update.
+Subaru's multimedia support page has the official reset and update steps for your head-unit generation.

-Why is Subaru CarPlay broken on Forester after the 2024.2 update?
+Why is Subaru CarPlay broken on Forester after a Starlink update?

 1. On the head unit: Settings → Bluetooth → select your iPhone → Forget Device.